joshbegley/nyt-latest/README.md

 `This year is shaping up to be a global experiment in education: Can students embrace tech innovation without losing critical thinking skills?`\
 https://www.nytimes.com/2026/09/09/world/10int-theworld-web-ai-education.html

-**Live Updates: Trump Promises Americans $5,000, but Only if Republicans Win Midterms**\
+**Live Updates: Trump Floats $5,000 Checks to Americans, but Only if Republicans Win Midterms**\
-`The president vowed to pay a “dividend” to every adult citizen if Republicans keep control of Congress.
+`The president offered a “dividend” to every adult citizen if Republicans keep control of Congress.
 But his sagging approval ratings could endanger his party’s chances in November.`\
 https://www.nytimes.com/live/2026/09/09/us/rnc-trump-midterm-convention-updates